Things You Are Doing That Put You At Risk of Dementia

 Harvard Health reports that sound sleep may help protect your brain against Alzheimer's disease.
 Studies have shown a connection between poor sleep and a higher risk of beta-amyloid protein plaque accumulation—one of the telltale signs of the disease.
 Amyloid proteins accumulate in your brain daily.
 When you are in slow-wave sleep—the deep sleep phase when your memories are shored up—your brain sweeps out any surplus amyloid proteins.
 If your sleep is interrupted, however, during this slow-wave phase, these amyloid proteins can build up, forming plaque on brain tissue.
 Researchers think this may be the initial stage of Alzheimer's, and that it may occur years before symptoms emerge.

-Recommendation: Getting a solid seven to eight hours of sleep is the recommendation, and since we all could use a little snooze inspiration, check out 20 Foods For Better Sleep.
+The Remedy Rx: Getting a solid seven to eight hours of sleep is the recommendation, and since we all could use a little snooze inspiration, check out 20 Foods For Better Sleep.
 Hint: Bananas and peanut butter make the cut!

 Get moving: Regular exercise can reduce your risk by up to 50 percent according to the Alzheimer's Research and Prevention Foundation.
 Studies show that women from ages 40 to 60 who exercised regularly demonstrated a profound reduction in cognitive decline and memory loss.
 The benefits of regular physical activity extend to those who have already been diagnosed: Studies show that regular exercise can slow further deterioration in those who have begun to demonstrate cognitive problems.
 It's thought that exercise protects against Alzheimer's and other forms of dementia by stimulating the brain's ability to maintain old connections while creating new ones.

-Recommendation: So, what is the recommended amount of physical activity?
+The Remedy Rx: So, what is the recommended amount of physical activity?
 An ideal plan involves aerobic exercise and strength training.
 Aim for 30 to 40 minutes, three to four days a week.

 Prevention starts with the food choices you make.
 What you eat is critical for optimal brain health, and with the right Alzheimer's diet, you can influence the health of your genes.
 Studies of people who ate a Western diet versus those who ate a Mediterranean diet are striking.
 Brain scans taken at the beginning of one study show that those eating a Western diet already had more amyloid protein deposits than those eating a Mediterranean diet.
 Scientists believe these proteins are a waste product from the energy expended when brain cells communicate.
 Amyloid proteins are known to collect in the brains of those with Alzheimer's.
 In follow-up scans, the difference was even starker: those in the Western diet group had even more amyloid deposits than those in the Mediterranean diet group—and factors like age, sex, and a gene linked to Alzheimer's did not account for the differences.

-Recommendation: When we talk about the Mediterranean diet, we're talking about eating lots of fresh fruit and vegetables, nuts, whole grains, olive oil, fish, moderate amounts of eggs, dairy, red wine, and eating red meat sparingly.
+The Remedy Rx: When we talk about the Mediterranean diet, we're talking about eating lots of fresh fruit and vegetables, nuts, whole grains, olive oil, fish, moderate amounts of eggs, dairy, red wine, and eating red meat sparingly.

 Humans are highly social.
 We do not do well in isolation, and as it turns out, neither do our brains.
 Studies show that staying socially engaged can protect against Alzheimer's and other dementias.
 Developing and nurturing a strong social network is a priority for both mental and brain health.
 Face-to-face connection with folks who care about you, and whom you care about, is key.

-Recommendation: You don't have to be the life of the party, but you do need time to connect with people who make you feel heard and who stimulate your mind.
+The Remedy Rx: You don't have to be the life of the party, but you do need time to connect with people who make you feel heard and who stimulate your mind.
 If you feel isolated, here are some places to meet others and develop new friendships:

 - Join a meet-up or social group